Delicious Vietnamese Chicken Noodle Bowl, with a lovely chicken coconut broth, fresh vegetables, noodles and moist, flavourful chicken.

 - 2 cups chicken stock

-- 2 pieces large carrots, cut in to 4 pieces
+- 2 large carrots cut into 4 pieces

 - 2 Tbsp soy sauce